nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 ####MEGAN Memory Requirement

 By default, MEGAN uses 2Gb of RAM on 64-bit Linux.
-This isn't quite enough sometimes, we will make it use 6Gb instead.
+This isn't quite enough sometimes, we will make it use 6Gb instead (you could use more, but never more than the physical memory available on the machine).
 To do this you need to edit the `/opt/megan/MEGAN.vmoptions` file and change the content from:

 	-Xmx2000m